-Four of our Cumberland Lodge Scholars, doctoral students based at UK universities, wrote blog posts for us on their own learning and reflections from the four conference sessions.
+Four of our Cumberland Lodge Fellows, doctoral students based at UK universities, wrote blog posts for us on their own learning and reflections from the four conference sessions.
 These are available via the following links:

 We also shared two conference podcasts, featuring insights and reflections from four of our guest speakers: Edwin Shuker (Vice-President of the Board of Deputies for British Jews, and a former asylum seeker), Bushra Nasir CBE (CEO of the Drapers' Multi-Academy Trust schools in Romford), Linda Woodhead (Professor of the Sociology of Religion at Lancaster University) and Mamataj Begum (from the Faith and Belief Forum's Youth Council).